 Stay tuned for more on self-compassion and check out Neff & Germer’s research!

-**This post has been inspired by the research, reflection and writing I’ve been doing for the upcoming textbook I am co-editing and co-authoring with Neil Pearson and Marlysa Sullivan, along with numerous contributors:
+**This post has been inspired by the research, reflection and writing I’ve been doing for my chapter: Compassion in Pain Care in the textbook I have co-edited and co-authored with Neil Pearson and Marlysa Sullivan, along with numerous contributors: